CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 As you develop the solution to this assignment you will need to complete at least the following tasks.

 - App.js - Main Application
-    - Create the filterUpdate() function - to set the state of filter
+    - OPTIONAL (This can be done in multiple ways, but the state of filter does need to be set and updated somehow) Create the filterUpdate() function - to set the state of filter.
-    - Create the selectUpdate() function - to set the state of selected building
+    - OPTIONAL (Same as above but with the selected building state) Create the selectUpdate() function - to set the state of selected building

 - BuildingList.js: *In this file you will*
     - create a filter on the building list constant that allows you to filter on the name of the building